Joystream/bounties/README.md

   - The project [manifesto](https://github.com/Joystream/manifesto).
   - The project [whitepaper](https://github.com/Joystream/whitepaper).
   - Our long or short term [OKRs](https://github.com/Joystream/joystream/tree/master/okrs).
 Your proposal should preferably be in line with, or at least not orthogonal to these sources.
-Referring to an issue from one of our other repository's can also be a good source.
+Referring to an issue from one of our other repositories can also be a good source.

 If you have a proposal that does not really fit under any of the above, feel free to gauge the interest and relevance in a more informal manner, e.g. in one of our communication channels, such as [rocket.chat](https://chat.joystream.org/home), [Telegram](https://t.me/JoyStreamOfficial), or the forum, after it has been introduced in [Acropolis](https://github.com/Joystream/joystream/tree/master/testnets/acropolis).